 Motor neurons are nerve cells that send electrical output signals to the muscles, affecting the muscles’ ability to function.

-Motor neuron disease (MND) can appear at any age, but symptoms usually appear after the age of 40 years.
-It affects more men than women.
+Motor neuron disease (MND) can appear at any age, but symptoms usually appear after the age of

 The renowned English physicist Stephen Hawking lived with ALS for many decades until his death in March 2018.
 Guitar virtuoso Jason Becker is another example of someone who has been living with ALS for several years.